artinarayan/TidyData/Readme.md

 1. Merge train and test data sets to a single data set
     + Download and read the raw data files
-    + Prepare a single data set for each of Train and Test data
+    + Prepare data sets for train and test data
     + Merge/combine train and test data sets into single data set
-2. Extract only measurements - mean and standard deviation for each activity and subject
+2. Extract measurements - mean and standard deviation for each activity and subject
     + Identify required measurements
     + Create a data set with only required measurements
-3. Assign descriptive activity names to name the activities in the data set
+3. Assign descriptive names to the activity numbers in the data set
 4. Assign meaningful variable names to the measurements.
-4. Create an independent tidy data set with the average of each variable for each activity and each subject
+4. Create a tidy data set with averages for each activity and subject.